-- 1. Start QGIS, load the OGR converter plugin in the Plugin Manager (see Section 11.1.1) and click on the OGR Layer Converter icon which appears in the QGIS toolbar menu.
-The OGR Layer Converter plugin dialog appears as shown in Figure 88. - 2.
-Select the OGR-supported format (e.g., ESRI Shapefile ...) and the path to the vector input file (e.g., alaska.shp) in the Source area. - 3.
-Select the OGR-supported format (e.g., GML ...) and define a path and the vector output filename (e.g., alaska.gml) in the Target area.
+- 1. Start QGIS, load the OGR converter plugin in the Plugin Manager (see Section 9.1.1) and click on the OGR Layer Converter icon which appears in the QGIS toolbar menu.
+The OGR Layer Converter plugin dialog appears as shown in Figure 10.28. - 2.
+Select the OGR-supported format (e.g., ESRI Shapefile ... ▼) and the path to the vector input file (e.g., alaska.shp) in the Source area.